We are committed to building and maintaining good day-to-day, working relationships with all of the county’s diverse communities.

 This list is not exhaustive.

-Who could be a KIN member?
+Who could be a community advisor?

-If you are interested in representing a group or community in your local area you can speak to us to find out more.
+If you are interested in representing a group or community in your local area, you can speak to us to find out more.
 There is no vetting process and any other police checks will be discussed with you first.
 Please fill out your details on the form below and someone will be in contact for an informal chat as soon as possible.